-David Oyelowo Disappointed With ‘Game Of Thrones’s ‘Conscious Decision’ To Make A ‘Purely White World’
+David Oyelowo Disappointed With ‘Game Of Thrones’ ‘Conscious Decision’ To Make A ‘Purely White World’

 — Jasmine James (@jasminejames342) December 25, 2016

-During the symposium, David Oyelowo also revealed that there was one project he tried to make: a project centered on a famous bare-knuckle boxer by the name of Bill Richmond.
+During the symposium, David Oyelowo also revealed that there was one project he tried to make; a project centered on a famous bare-knuckle boxer by the name of Bill Richmond.
 The actor admits that he grew up watching period dramas, but he never had the chance to see many people of color as the main characters in the 1980s and 1990s.

 So David Oyelowo knew he had to find a story to “erode the excuses” for him not doing such a movie.
 Even though the actor has dealt with the rejection of his projects on many occasions, that wasn’t the most shocking thing to him.